jsafe00/her-running-medals/README.md

 #myprecious🤣

-## I'm playing with vue.js.
+## I'm playing with vue.js with vue tinder.
 This is still in progress but you can check it live here: https://her-runningmedals.vercel.app/

 ### Project setup
 ```